-- Muzzleloader tag holders can only hunt during muzzleloader seasons and must hunt with muzzleloader or archery equipment.
+- Muzzleloader tag holders can only hunt during muzzleloader seasons and must hunt with muzzleloader, archery, or crossbow equipment.
 Hunting equipment must meet regulations on page 85. - Baiting Regulations for deer and elk have been adopted (see page 86).

 One deer per hunter during the hunting season, except for holders of second deer special permits and tags.